Approximate Nash equilibria in large nonconvex aggregative games: Appendix B: Other proofs and lemmata

-\begin{proof}[Proof of Theorem \ref{thm:congestionPNE}] Proposition \ref{lm:Nash-disagrregative} shows that $x^{k^*}$ is an approximate PNE of game $\tGamma$ (convexification of the nonconvex auxiliary game $\bGamma$).
-Then, Theorem \ref{thm:main} is applied to show that (the ``Shapley-Folkman disaggregation'' of $x^{k^*}$) $x^*$ is an approximate PNE of the nonconvex auxiliary $\bGamma$.
+\begin{proof}[Proof of Theorem \ref{thm:congestionPNE}] Proposition \ref{lm:Nash-disagrregative} shows that $x^{k^*}$ is an approximate PNE of game $\tGamma$ (obtained through the convexification of the non-convex auxiliary game $\bGamma$).
+Then, Theorem \ref{thm:main} is applied to show that (the ``Shapley-Folkman disaggregation'' of $x^{k^*}$) $x^*$ is an approximate PNE of the non-convex auxiliary game $\bGamma$.
 The use of Theorem \ref{thm:main} is justified by Lemma \ref{lm: approx game}(1).
-Finally, Lemma \ref{lm: approx game}(2) is evoked to show that $x^*$ is an approximate PNE of the original nonconvex game $\Gamma$. \end{proof}
+Finally, Lemma \ref{lm: approx game}(2) is evoked to show that $x^*$ is an approximate PNE of the original non-convex game $\Gamma$. \end{proof}